 Sun acquires MySQL AB and gains control of one of the key open-source SQL products.

-MariaDB fork launches amid Sun/Oracle deal; in 2010, Oracle completed its purchase of Sun.
+MariaDB is launched during the Sun/Oracle deal; in 2010, Oracle completes its acquisition of Sun.

 InnoDB becomes default